luthilab/IntanLuthiLab/Symply2Read/README.md

 The utilisation of the software itself is straightforward.
 The only "complicated" part is the creation of new recording configuration and naming your file efficiently.

-## Creating new recording configuration
+## Creating new recording configurations

 This is done in the getConf.m file which acts as a memory for the configurations.
 There are already a few as examples.